JlordA/rollorhero-backend/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Roll or Hero API

+Welcome to the Roll or Hero Rail API backend.
+This rails api holds the database for the react based Roll or Hero front end.
+The server database archives sandwiches reviews and delis located in New York City.

+## Architecture and models

+The 6 models represented here include Users / Delis / Sandwichs and Likes / Reviews / Deli_Sandwiches (Join Tables).
+This API utilizes serializers to minimize the number of fetch requests necessary from the front end.

+## Gem files of Importance:

-* Ruby version
+* Ruby Rails version 6

-* System dependencies

-* Configuration

-* Database creation
+* bcrypt

-* Database initialization
+* postgresql 2.0

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* faker

-* ...
+* active-model-serializers

-* First commit
+* rack-cors

+## To Run
+**To start the Client:**
+* bundel install or yarn
+* bundel start or yarn

+The client is running on http://localhost:4000/

+**To start the Server:**
-* Second Commit
+* rails s